orange-cloudfoundry/orange-cf-bosh-cli/README.md

     - data_container
 ```

-Then, log into the container you want with ssh: <code>ssh -p 2222 bosh@docker.bosh.release.deployment</code> to log into first container (replace docker.bosh.release.deployment with IP or dns name of docker host deployed using bosh release).
+Then, log into the container you want with ssh: <code>ssh -i privateKey -p 2222 bosh@docker.bosh.release.deployment</code> to log into first container (replace docker.bosh.release.deployment with IP or dns name of docker host deployed using bosh release).

-The password at first logon is "welcome".
-Then, you have to change your password.
-When you are logged into the container, you must add your ssh public key into the file ~/.ssh/authorized_keys (RSA format).
-This last step will make the container secure after each restart/update (password auth will be disabled).